TuragaLab/flyvis/readme.md

 ### Getting started

-Try our models inside our Google Colab notebooks.
-We first release examples to explore the connectome and how to provide custom stimuli to the models and explore their responses:
+We first release examples to
+explore the connectome and how to provide custom stimuli to the models and explore their responses.
+Try our models inside our Google Colab notebooks. :

 - [Explore the connectome](Todo)
 - [Provide custom stimuli](Todo)